 Resource Mobilization and Communications Officer, International Federation of Women Lawyers (FIDA-Ghana)

 Susan Aryeetey is a graduate of the Human Rights Advocates Program in 2010 from Ghana.
-After HRAP, Susan continued working as the Resource Mobilization Manager at the International Federation of Women Lawyers in Ghana (FIDA-Ghana).
-In addition to her work in Ghana, Susan is completing her Masters in International Human Rights Law at the University of Oxford via distance learning.
+After HRAP, Aryeetey continued working as the Resource Mobilization Manager at the International Federation of Women Lawyers in Ghana (FIDA-Ghana).
+In addition to her work in Ghana, Aryeetey is completing her Masters in International Human Rights Law at the University of Oxford via distance learning.

 She writes that HRAP provided her with new ideas to improve FIDA-Ghana’s advocacy campaigns.
 Inspired by an oral history workshop offered by HRAP, she integrated recordings of women living with HIV and AIDs speaking about their challenges in owning property and obtaining their inheritance in her organization’s campaigns.
 Due to the innovative nature of this project, it was awarded funding.